December 30, 2020

 2. Restock Pump Islands

-Windshield fluids in cleaning stations often only get refilled, not replaced.
+Fluid in windshield service centers often only get refilled, not replaced.
 While expedient, simply topping off the fluid – rather than replacing – leads to dirty, smelly windshield fluid that turns patrons away.
 Attendants should regularly check and fully replace the windshield cleaning fluid inside the pump islands.
 Don’t forget to refill the paper towel dispenser next to the squeegee while you’re at it.

 3. Empty Trash Cans